agateau/pixelwheels/doc/map-format.md

+# Map format

+This document describes the layer which a Tiny Wheels map is made of.

+Maps are created using [Tiled](http://mapeditor.org).

+# Map layers

-A track consists of several layers:
+A map consists of several layers:

-# Tile layers
+## Tile layers

 One or more background layers, named bgN.

 Zero or more foreground layers, named fgN, these are drawn on top of the vehicles.

-# Borders
+## Borders

 A "Borders" object layer containing rectangles, polygons or ellipsis representing the borders of the track.

-# Sections
+## Sections

 A "Sections" object layer containing segments dividing the track into convex quadrilaterals.

 Segments must be named with a number (can be a float) indicating their order.
 A section quadrilateral is defined by two consecutive segments.

+All areas where vehicles can go must be covered by section quadrilaterals.

-# Waypoints
+## Waypoints

-A "Waypoints" object layer containing ellipsis indicating where AI pilot should go.
+A "Waypoints" object layer containing ellipsis indicating where AI pilots should go.

-# Bonuses
+## Bonuses

-A "BonusSpots" object layer containing ellipsis indicating where bonus should appear.
+A "BonusSpots" object layer containing ellipsis indicating where bonuses should appear.

 # Tile properties